 Lower Front Seams

-In addition to the center front and asymmetrical waist seams, the TNG jumpsuits had two diagonal seams on the lower front torso.
+In addition to the asymmetrical waist seams, the TNG jumpsuits had two diagonal seams on the lower front torso.

 Like the side waist seams, these were somewhat difficult to see in the show, but they were visible sometimes.